salsify/avromatic/README.md

 registry requests to a fake, in-memory schema registry (instead of port 21001) and rebuilds the `Avromatic::Messaging` object for each example.

-Note: Use of `avromatic/rspec` requires installing the `sinatra` gem for the in-memory schema registry to work properly
+Note: Use of `avromatic/rspec` requires installing the `sinatra` gem for the in-memory schema registry to work properly.

 ## Development